telling, relating, narrative, story

 We will examine ways that authors and filmmakers from a variety of ethnic backgrounds have employed narrative as a form of cultural and artistic expression.
 The course will survey modes of storytelling as expressed in a variety of media and across multiple cultural traditions.

-Media & Society (JMA 240C), Robert Healy, Journalism & Media Arts
+Media Literacy (JMA 140C), Robert Healy, Journalism & Multimedia Arts

-Thinking & Writing Across the Curriculum (UCOR 101C)
+Thinking & Writing Across the Curriculum (UCOR 101C), Dr. Matt Ussia, English

 UCOR 101 is designed to help prepare students for their collegiate and professional careers.
 To help advance this part of our agenda you will be expected to read and write, a lot, and often.
 With these twin goals of creating knowledge and preparation for a lifetime of writing in mind, our course will also give special consideration to topics dealing with narration, diversity, journeys, representations of the self, and experiences.